 Our continued conversation made it clear that she had issues understanding our corporation as a whole.
 I shared numerous examples of my own inability to understand our particular corporate culture early on and what had been required to be more proactive.
 I was able to share live examples of when this had worked.
 She still seemed hesitant.
 I almost felt as though she “hoped” I would do some of this for her in our mentoring sessions.

 I had to change her hopeful mentality to one of action.
 So, I began to give examples of instances when we hear a request and are not sure whether we should do something about it or not.
 We discussed the benefits of clarifying and confirming the requests to ensure that the appropriate owner and action comes out of the meeting or interaction.
-How many times have you run into an old friend and said, “We should get together some time,” and nothing ever comes to fruition?
+How many times have you run into an old friend and said, “We should get together sometime,” and nothing ever comes to fruition?
 This is the same concept.
-Action is required for successful execution of a request.
+Action is required for the successful execution of a request.
 Action makes it happen, not hope.

 I found one of the potential people she wanted to network with could be seen simply by standing up and looking into the office.
 The fact that she identified someone to network with—even locally—was a small stretch for her, but a good first step.
-Another person she identified was two levels up from her, but within the same line of business.
+Another person she identified was two levels up from her but within the same line of business.
 She said she had met with him when he was in town a few months before.
-I was excited that she had growing confidence enough to answer these questions and seek to expand her circle of influence.
-This was another small win, since I had not expected her to have had any previous contact with him yet.
+I was excited that she had grown confident enough to answer these questions and seek to expand her circle of influence.
+This was another small win since I had not expected her to have had any previous contact with him yet.
 Although the networking meeting was more a circumstance of the situation, she took advantage of the opportunity.
 She was starting to put the pieces together regarding how advantageous this would be for her growth potential.

 Her meeting with the person on the management team put her slightly out of her comfort zone, which was a plus, as it demonstrated to her that she had survived and was building her confidence one step at a time.
 She mentioned that this individual had said they should get together every couple of months to share ideas and discuss her progress.
 I was ecstatic and asked when the meeting had taken place.
 She said that it was about three weeks prior to the meeting we were having.
 I asked what was holding her back from following up to organize the next meeting with him.
 She said she did not know; maybe she hoped they could catch up in a couple months.
 Hope would not move her forward.
 I know, because I sat back and waited for people to approach me far too many times myself.